Overwhelmed with all the jargon and fine print? Don’t worry, we’re here to break down the differences between HDB loans and bank loans.

 Ultimately, whether you should go for an HDB loan or a bank loan depends on your financial situation, your level of risk averseness, and your willingness to keep up with fluctuating interest rates.

 If you’re on a tight budget, HDB loans should be considered first, as there is a smaller cash outlay.
 The fixed interest rate also gives you a better idea of how much you’re paying monthly for your home loan.

-But everyone’s case is different.
-To better understand which home loan is best for you, speak to a mortgage broker.
-They can help you break down your finances and weigh the pros and cons to help you make an informed decision.
+At the same time, everyone’s case is different.
+To better understand which home loan is best for you, speak to 99.co’s mortgage broker.
+We can help you break down your finances and weigh the pros and cons to help you make an informed decision.

 Would you get an HDB loan or bank loan?
 Let us know in the comments section below or on our Facebook post.

 If you found this article helpful, 99.co recommends What happens to your mortgage when you sell your house? and Buying via BTO, SBF or Open Booking?
 Everything you need to know about the payment timeline.

 You can get up to 80% of the purchase price or valuation, whichever is lower.
 For a S$500,000 flat, the maximum loan amount is S$400,000.

 The LTV for a bank loan is 75% of the purchase price or valuation, whichever is lower.
 For a S$500,000 flat, the maximum loan amount is S$375,000.